Uncertainty Quantification of Surrogate Models using Conformal Prediction: Discussion

+In practice, this means that while 90\% of predictions will be covered on average, any individual prediction may have substantially different actual coverage.
+Although conditional coverage cannot be guaranteed in general, approximations exist \citep{vovk2012conditional}.

-Within the formulation considered in this paper, it must be reiterated that the coverage is estimated and hence, guaranteed cell-wise across the predicted spatio-temporal tensor.
-It does not guarantee a joint coverage that extends across the full scale of the bounds of the interested prediction domain.
-Though there has been work done in extending from marginal coverage across each cell to joint coverage across each domain, they fail to scale with dimensionality \citep{diquigiovanni2021conformal, messoudiCopula2021, messoudiEllipsoidal2022}.
+Our formulation guarantees coverage cell-wise across the spatio-temporal tensor but does not provide joint coverage across the entire prediction domain.
+Extensions to joint coverage exist \citep{diquigiovanni2021conformal, messoudiCopula2021, messoudiEllipsoidal2022} but fail to scale with dimensionality, limiting their applicability to the high-dimensional problems considered here.

-An alternative solution without re-evaluating a novel calibration dataset is to use covariate shifting \citep{tibshirani2019conformal}.
-An additional assumption is however required: both the probability density of the training calibration distribution and of the new distribution must be known or could be inferred effectively.
-This is a fairly weak assumption in surrogate modelling, where the training calibration distribution is certainly known (the distribution we originally trained our surrogate on), and the new distribution's density could perhaps be estimated if only sample data is obtained.
-Probability density estimation required for performing CP under covariate shift fails to scale effectively with high dimensionality \citep{dataset_shift_book}.

-\textbf{Data Intensive.} Though the framework does not require any retraining, it still requires additional simulation / experimental data to perform the calibration, which might be prohibitively expensive.
-The statistical coverage guarantees from the CP framework itself lie on a beta distribution as given in \cref{eq: cov_dist}, governed by the number of calibration data points.
-We further conduct an empirical study of the impact of calibration data on the obtained coverage which is provided in \cref{calibration_size}.

-\textbf{No predictive distribution.} Unlike Bayesian methods, which provide probability distribution as predictions, conformal prediction provides prediction \textit{sets}.
-Distributions are simpler to compute with, as they may be simply evaluated or propagated by Monte Carlo sampling.
-They also provide precise probabilities for events or any derived risk calculation.
-Methods of performing calculations such as calibration, propagation, or computing probabilities of events with prediction sets are not obvious, which is perhaps a reason why frequentist methods are not as widely used in UQ for scientific applications.

-Recently, however, \cite{cella2022validity} have proposed an imprecise probabilistic interpretation of conformal prediction, and describe how probability measures may be bounded in conformalised regression and classification problems.
-They describe how the contour function of a plausibility measure (i.e., a possibility measure) can be computed from the conformal prediction sets.
-This could allow for the uncertainty estimates from conformal prediction to be further propagated and evaluated \citep{balch2012mathematical, hose2021universal}, and makes a wider range of uncertainty quantification tasks accessible to confidence-based methods like conformal prediction.

-Although Bayesian posteriors are perhaps also more informative, \cite{balch2019satellite}, they must be treated with caution for modelling epistemic uncertainty. \cite{martin2019false} describes this in a mathematically rigorous way, through the false-confidence theorem, stating that any additive model of uncertainty (e.g., a precise probability) is not guaranteed to provide correct inferences on all hypotheses: that there are certain events that a posterior distribution will assign a high probability to when the true probability is low.
-Although predictive distributions are simpler to understand and work with, their use does not come without its challenges.